Congratulations and a warm welcome to our new school council for 2020-2021!

-Voting took place last term when children were in their new classes for a week.
+Voting took place at the start of the Autumn term when the children returned to school and joined their new classes.
 Our pupils voted thoughtfully and with a good understanding about the key characteristics that our new school council will promote.
-We now have a keen and dedicated council that are looking forward to making a positive difference to our school.
+We now have a keen and dedicated council that are looking forward to making a positive difference to school life.
+We will start by reviewing our pupil's code of conduct and making sure our class rules are fair and valued.

 We will continue to update you on our involvement in school over the coming weeks and our councillors will take turns to update our page on the school website.

-The council will meet regularly with Ms Chisholm and termly with Mr Hunt (Governor) and Mrs Mills (Headteacher).
+The council will meet regularly within their 'bubbles' with Ms Chisholm and when possible, termly with Mr Hunt (Governor) and Mrs Mills (Headteacher).
+Please see below for the minutes of our meetings;

 Meet the School Council